-EPTRI is participating to the 6th edition of the RE(ACT) Congress and the 4th edition of the IRDiRC Conference that are taking places online from the 13th to be 15th of January 2021.
-It is organised by BLACKSWAN Foundation in collaboration with the European Joint Program Rare Diseases (EJP RD) and in partnership with Eurordis (European alliance of patient organizations) and RDI – Rare Diseases International (global alliance of people living with a rare disease).
+EPTRI participated to the 6th edition of the RE(ACT) Congress and the 4th edition of the IRDiRC Conference that took place online from the 13th to the 15th of January 2021.
+It was organised by BLACKSWAN Foundation in collaboration with the European Joint Program on Rare Diseases (EJP RD) and in partnership with EURORDIS (European alliance of patient organizations) and RDI – Rare Diseases International (global alliance of people living with a rare disease).

-They approach several themes related rare diseases in terms of application of diagnostic, artificial intelligence, new technologies and advanced therapies.
+They approached several themes related rare diseases in terms of application of diagnostic, artificial intelligence, new technologies and advanced therapies.

-If you want to read the our abstract, you can find it in the Abstract Book at this link.
+If you want to read our abstract, you can find it in the Abstract Book at this link (page 84).